Battle of Midway: Japanese shortcomings

-In addition, Nagumo's carrier force suffered from several defensive deficiencies which gave it, in Mark Peattie's words, a glass jaw': it could throw a punch but couldn't take one."
-Japanese carrier anti-aircraft guns and associated fire control systems had several design and configuration changes deficiencies which limited their effectiveness.
-The IJN's fleet combat air patrol (CAP) consisted of too few fighter aircraft and was hampered by an inadequate early warning system, including a lack of radar.
-Poor radio communications with the fighter aircraft inhibited effective command and control of the CAP.
+In addition, Nagumo's carrier force suffered from several defensive deficiencies: "it could throw a punch but couldn't take one."
+Japanese carrier anti-aircraft guns and associated fire control systems had several design and configuration change deficiencies which limited their effectiveness.
+The IJN's fleet combat air patrol (CAP) had too few fighter aircraft and was hampered by an inadequate early warning system, including a lack of radar.
+Poor radio communications with the fighter aircraft inhibited effective command and control.
 The carriers' escorting warships were deployed as visual scouts in a ring at long range, not as close anti-aircraft escorts, as they lacked training, doctrine, and sufficient anti-aircraft guns.

 Japanese strategic scouting arrangements prior to the battle were also in disarray.
 A picket line of Japanese submarines was late getting into position (partly because of Yamamoto's haste), which let the American carriers reach their assembly point northeast of Midway (known as "Point Luck") without being detected.
-A second attempt at reconnaissance, using four-engine H8K "Emily" flying boats to scout Pearl Harbor prior to the battle and detect whether the American carriers were present, part of Operation K, was thwarted when Japanese submarines assigned to refuel the search aircraft discovered that the intended refueling point—a hitherto deserted bay off French Frigate Shoals—was now occupied by American warships because the Japanese had carried out an identical mission in March.
+A second attempt at reconnaissance, using four-engine H8K "Emily" flying boats to scout Pearl Harbor prior to the battle and detect whether the American carriers were present, part of Operation K, was thwarted when Japanese submarines assigned to refuel the search aircraft discovered that the intended refueling point—a hitherto deserted bay off French Frigate Shoals—was occupied by American warships because the Japanese had carried out an identical mission in March.
 Thus, Japan was deprived of any knowledge concerning the movements of the American carriers immediately before the battle.

-Japanese radio intercepts did notice an increase in both American submarine activity and message traffic.
+Japanese radio intercepts did notice an increase in American submarine activity and message traffic.
 This information was in Yamamoto's hands prior to the battle.
-Japanese plans were not changed; Yamamoto, at sea in Yamato, assumed Nagumo had received the same signal from Tokyo, and did not communicate with him by radio, so as not to reveal his position.
+Japanese plans were not changed; Yamamoto, at sea in Yamato, assumed Nagumo had received the same signal from Tokyo and did not communicate with him by radio, so as not to reveal his position.
 These messages were, contrary to earlier historical accounts, also received by Nagumo before the battle began.
 For reasons that remain unclear, Nagumo did not alter his plans or take additional precautions.